My bin hasn't been emptied

-- The right waste has been put in the right colour bin - a sticker or notice with instructions of what to do will be left on your bin if the wrong waste has been put in.
-For more information see Your guide to getting your recycling right in Suffolk
+- the right waste has been put in the right colour bin - a sticker or notice with instructions of what to do will be left on your bin if the wrong waste has been put in.
+For more information see our Together we can get our recycling right leaflet.

 We may have been unable to access your bin due to road closure or other blockage.
 The crews will return at a later time to try again to empty the bins.

 Reporting unemptied bins

 If you have checked the above and your bin was out correctly, then please contact customer services to report your bin as not emptied.

 - Unemptied blue or black bins can be reported from 3pm on the scheduled day of collection.